Evaluation

 The pain lands differently by team.
 Developers lose time debugging answers that appear well reasoned until a verifier checks the number.
 SREs see p99 latency, retry rate, and token-cost-per-trace rise when teams add long reasoning prompts to compensate.
 Product teams see bad quotes, tutoring answers, risk calculations, or workflow decisions.
 Compliance teams get audit exposure when a financial, medical, or education product cannot explain why a numeric answer passed release review.

 The symptoms are measurable: final-answer accuracy drops on math cohorts, ReasoningQuality falls while average answer length rises, retries cluster around tool-backed calculation steps, and users correct the same category repeatedly.
-In 2026 multi-step pipelines, MATH-like reasoning often sits inside a larger agent run.
-An agent may retrieve prices, call a calculator, select a policy, and draft a response.
+In 2026 agentic AI pipelines, MATH-like reasoning often sits inside a larger agent run.
+An agent may retrieve prices, call a calculator tool, select a policy, and draft a response.
 If the math step is weak, later steps can turn the wrong number into a confident final action.

 How FutureAGI handles MATH Benchmark evaluation